Achievable logoAchievable logo

 (spoiler)

-“The sleeping fox catches no poultry” is correct because it uses the image of sleeping fox to warn against excessive sleeping.
+Answer: d.
+“The sleeping fox catches no poultry” is correct because it uses the image of a sleeping fox to warn against excessive sleeping.
 None of the other choices contain an image.

-Idioms are phrases that have meanings that are not logically connected to what they say.
-For example, “It’s raining cats and dogs” is intended to mean it’s raining really hard, not that people’s pets are falling from the sky.
+Idioms are phrases whose meanings are not logically connected to the literal words.
+For example, “It’s raining cats and dogs” means it’s raining very hard, not that pets are falling from the sky.

 Here are a few of the most common idioms and their meanings: